An Inspirational Story and Proof That Behavior Can Change

 Keilara is reading Utterly Global's "Virgil:The Bully From Cyberspace" to a second grade class in her hometown.

-Jasmine was deeply moved by the tragedy of Jamie Hubley , a gay teen who took his life from Ottawa Canada.
+Jasmine Richards a teen from Canada was deeply moved by the tragedy of Jamie Hubley , a gay teen from Ottawa Canada who took his life.
 His family believes being bullied at school was a factor in his suicide. “ It really shook me up and opened up a lot of painful memories from my childhood.
 I spent most of my childhood being bullied, even through high school I was still being bullied, it was horrible” states Jasmine .

 She decided that she needed to do something to try and help anyone who needed it and called her writing partner Thomas “L” and they wrote the song, You Have The Power.